 Activity #3: Creative Expression

-To conclude the lesson, students will engage in a hands-on art activity that combines creativity with the identified themes.
+To conclude the lesson, students will complete a hands-on art activity that combines creativity with the identified themes.
 Using watercolor paints and paper, students will create vibrant and colorful backgrounds.
 Over these backgrounds, they will write famous quotes related to the themes of time, family, and life, using contrasting markers or ink pens.
 This activity will allow students to express their understanding of the themes while engaging in a visual and reflective exercise.

 To start the lesson, I give each student cards with excerpts from well-known novels in different genres.
 Some of the novels I use are: